Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Details

 \section{Experimental Details}

 The investigated samples consisted of relatively thick flakes (thickness of $\sim$1-10~$\mu$m) extracted from bulk FePS$_3$ crystals and deposited on Si/SiO$_2$ or Si substrates.
-Surfaces of flakes have been ``cleaned'' by the ``exfoliation'' method before each experimental run to obtain a surface with good optical quality.
-Either commercially available (``HQ graphene'') or home-grown FePS$_3$ crystals were utilized.
-The later crystals were grown by the chemical vapor transport method in two zone furnaces following an established method~\cite{DuACSNano16}.
-All samples have been primary tested with room temperature Raman scattering measurements, each one showing practically the same characteristics.
+The surfaces of the flakes have been ``cleaned'' by the ``exfoliation'' method before each experimental run to obtain a surface with good optical quality.
+Either commercially available (HQ Graphene) or home-grown FePS$_3$ crystals were utilized.
+The latter crystals were grown by the chemical vapor transport method in two zone furnaces following an established method~\cite{DuACSNano16}.
+All samples have been initially tested with room temperature Raman scattering measurements, and they all showed practically the same characteristics.

-The temperature dependent Raman scattering response was measured at zero magnetic field with the aid of a continuous flow cryostat mounted on $x$-$y$ motorized positioners.
-The sample was placed on a cold finger of the cryostat and excited with a 515~nm line of a continuous wave laser diode.
+The temperature dependent Raman scattering response was measured at zero magnetic field in a continuous flow cryostat mounted on $x$-$y$ motorized positioners.
+The sample was placed on the cold finger of the cryostat and excited with the 515~nm line of a continuous-wave laser diode.
 The excitation light was focused by means of a 50$\times$ long-working distance objective with a 0.5 numerical aperture producing a spot of about 1~$\mu$m and the scattering signal was collected via the same objective.
-Low-temperature magneto-Raman experiments were performed in the Faraday geometry, i.e., magnetic field oriented perpendicular with respect to $ab$-plane of our sample.
-Measurements were carried out with fields up to 30~T using a free-beam-optics arrangement.
+Low-temperature magneto-Raman experiments were performed in the back scattering configuration with the magnetic field applied perpendicularly to the $ab$-plane of our sample.
+We used the Faraday geometry, i.e., the magnetic field is parallel to the light propagation direction.
+Measurements were carried out with magnetic fields up to 30~T using a free-beam-optics arrangement.
 The sample was placed on top of a $x$-$y$-$z$ piezo-stage (kept in gaseous helium at $T = 4.2$~K), inserted into a magnet and was excited using a 515.1~nm line of a continuous wave laser diode (2.41~eV photon energy).
-The emitted light was dispersed with a 0.5~m long monochromator and detected with a CCD camera.
+The emitted light was dispersed with a 0.7~m long monochromator and detected with a CCD camera.